aahnik/tgcf/README.md

     and do whatever else you need !

 5. Detailed [wiki](https://github.com/aahnik/tgcf/wiki) +
-Video tutorial + Help from community in the [discussion forum](https://github.com/aahnik/tgcf/discussions).
+Video tutorial.
+    > You can also [get help](#getting-help) from the community.

 6. If you are a python developer, writing [plugins](https://github.com/aahnik/tgcf/wiki/How-to-write-a-plugin-for-tgcf-%3F) for tgcf is like stealing candy from a baby.
+    > Plugins modify the message before they are sent to the destination chat.

 What are you waiting for?
 Star the repo and click Watch to recieve updates.